Debt Consolidation vs. Balance Transfer Card: Which Option Is Better?

-This article will walk you through the key differences between these methods so you can decide which approach is right for your situation.
+This article breaks down the key differences — costs, eligibility, credit impact, and payoff timelines — so you can decide which approach fits your situation.

 What Is a Debt Consolidation Loan?